 Where to Turn if You Are Injured by a Distracted Driver

 Car accidents often cause very serious injuries which in turn can result in expensive medical bills, lost wages and significant pain and suffering.
 Some crashes can leave victims with permanent disabilities and a lifetime of heartache.
-If you or a loved one has been injured in a crash caused by a distracted driver, you should consult with an experienced Massachusetts personal injury lawyer.
+If you or a loved one has been injured in a crash caused by a distracted driver, you should consult with an experienced Massachusetts car injury lawyer.

 An experienced attorney will evaluate your accident case, inform you about your legal rights and what compensation you may be entitled to recover.
 Additionally, a lawyer can help protect your rights to that compensation.